Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 ### `v1.2`
 - Added summons.
-- Added multiplayer team ui.
+- Added multiplayer team blue and red ui.
 - Improved aliasing on world map text.
 - Fixed intro card vignette.

 ### `v1.1`
-- Added intial support for US copies of the game.
+- Added intial support for US and modded copies of of the game.

 ### `v1.0`
 - ~80% of all UI Elements have been altered.